TechConf.Directory

 Frustrated by the difficulty of discovering conferences and finding information about them in a central location, I created TechConf.Directory, a site listing technology conferences across the globe.

 After failing to find existing listing sites matching my needs, I set about creating my own.
-I created the first version of the site over the course of a manic 12-hour development blitzkrieg after gauging community interest.
+I created the first version of the site over the course of a manic 12-hour development sprint after gauging community interest.

 The title 'TechConf.Directory' and the tagline 'Find your next tech conference' on a speckled card with gradients.